emipa606/ArachneRace/README.md

 KNOWN ISSUE
 - Very rarely theres a graphical bug on dead or down arachne, body detach from spider body or both the detach body spinning independently.
 I've only seen this happen twice.
-- Traps gender - Its not supposed to spawn male arachne, but it may happen, and if it did, Grats!
-You got yourself traps.
+- Gender - Its not supposed to spawn male arachne, but it may happen.

 #  Error ?